Unlimited searches

 Every new platform that launches creates a risk.
 If your primary brand handle is taken, you risk confusion and losing traffic.

 - → Handle Squatting: A users search allows brands to quickly audit whether their name or close variations are being used by squatters or competitors on new social networks like Threads, Bluesky, or niche forums.
+Proactive username auditing is a core part of brand protection.
+We break down how to systematically check handle availability, secure naming consistency, and detect early risks across platforms in our guide: The Brand Audit: How to Check Username Availability Across Social Networks.

 - → Influencer Verification: Before partnering with a content creator, you must verify the authenticity of their followers and their profile history.
 A search confirms consistency and helps spot suspicious duplicate accounts.
+For practical techniques on identifying suspicious or impersonation accounts across platforms, see our guide on detecting fake or impersonation profiles.

 7. Advanced Tips for Finding the "Hidden" Profile